 Privacy notice for home assistance grant (HAG)

-Housing Standards (Public Health and Housing) is a service of Forest Heath and St Edmundsbury councils, working together as West Suffolk.
+Housing Standards (Public Health and Housing) is a service of West Suffolk Council.
 This privacy notice explains how we use any personal information we ask you for when completing your application in regards to a Home Assistance Grant.

 What information do you collect about me?

 We will collect personal and any special category personal information about you as you complete your application.

 Why do you collect this personal and special category personal data and how do you use it?

 You are applying for a Home Assistance Grant and under the Housing Grants, Construction and Regeneration Act 1996, we require the information to assess your application before we can process the application.
 The information you provide will only be used for these purposes and we will only contact you should we require further information about your application.
 All of your information will be processed in accordance with the General Data Protection Regulation (GDPR) and will only be used by us and our partners, Inland Revenue, your mortgage provider, Benefits Agency, The Land Registry, your banking provider to deliver or improve this service.
 We will not disclose any personal information to any other third parties unless required to do so by law.
 For more information on how this is done visit: How we use your information

 General Data Protection Regulation

 Any personal information we capture about you is processed under the terms of GDPR and the councils’ Data Protection Policy which can be found at: Data Protection Policy